 Understanding Paramilitary Culture, Staff Rank Titles, and the Chain of Command

 - The comportment of WA DOC staff can be disconcertingly gruff for civilians who are unaccustomed to WA DOC prisons.
-Staff are trained using uni-disciplinary curricula that emphasize short-term custody and security issues above—and at the expense of—all else.
+WA DOC employees are trained using uni-disciplinary curricula that emphasize short-term custody and security issues above—and at the expense of—all else.
 These curricula pound the message into staff that prisoners are manipulative, that prisoners’ families are vectors of contraband, and that dehumanizing, exaggerated distance must be kept to prevent staff from becoming compromised.
 Lessons on pro-social interpersonal skills are largely absent from WA DOC training curricula.
-Thus, there are few consequences for WA DOC staff who interact with prisoners, coworkers, visitors, and even legislative or judicial guests in a manner that is gruff, apathetic, or downright rude.
+Thus, there are few consequences for WA DOC employees who interact with prisoners, coworkers, visitors, and even legislative or judicial guests in a manner that is gruff, apathetic, or downright rude.
 WA DOC curricula have yet to emphasize multidisciplinary skills and long-term public safety strategies of modeling pro-social behavior.
 However, the cultural reform goals in WA DOC’s 2019–2023 Strategic Plan and the rumor that new training curricula are being developed tempt us to get our hopes up.
-All this said, sometimes the custody staff who seem gruffest on the surface will reveal good hearts and fairness in the moments that truly matter.
+All this said, sometimes the custody employees who seem gruffest on the surface will reveal good hearts and fairness in the moments that truly matter.
 Be wary, but also don’t be too quick to jump to conclusions.
-Staff have their own complex life experiences and they are sometimes assigned to work in highly unpleasant environments doing monotonous or stressful tasks.
-Many WA DOC staff are military veterans, some of whom have experienced active combat zones.
+Prison employees have their own complex life experiences and they are sometimes assigned to work in highly unpleasant environments doing monotonous or stressful tasks.
+Many WA DOC employees are military veterans, some of whom have experienced active combat zones.
 Observe how they interact with all stakeholders in the prison to get a better feel for who they are.

 - WA DOC has two primary types of local facility prison staff: custody uniformed staff and program/administrative staff who wear civilian clothes.
 Ranks are as follows, from lowest rank to highest rank: